mil-tokyo/DTWL_VL/README.md

 ## Preparation
 The path
 "../glove2/glove.6B.50d.txt"
-in "withtime_batch_dataload_inside.py" under the directory　is the path of GloVe(Jeffrey Pennington, Richard Socher, and Christopher Manning.
+in "withtime_batch_dataload_inside.py" under the 4 directories for experiment("MSEVariant", "DILATE_VL_active", "DILATE_VL_pad", "DTWL_VL") is the path of GloVe(Jeffrey Pennington, Richard Socher, and Christopher Manning.
 2014.
 GloVe: Global Vectors for Word Representation.
 In Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing.
 Association for Computational Linguistics, Doha, Qatar, 1532–1543. https://doi.org/10.3115/v1/D14-1162) embedding file.

 You need to download it from　 https://nlp.stanford.edu/data/glove.6B.zip 　(Jeffrey Pennington and Richard Socher and Christopher D. Manning.
 2014.
 GloVe: Global Vectors for Word Representation.) and put it at the place indicated with the relative path, or edit the path "../glove2/glove.6B.50d.txt" written in "withtime_batch_dataload_inside.py" for GloVe file for yourself.